stelligent/deploy-button/README.md

 deploy-button :ship: :red_circle:
 ======

 CodePipeline supports Manual Approval actions that allow you to put manual gates in your pipeline.
 IoT Buttons allow you to have a real world button hooked up to a Lambda function.
-This project configures your IoT button to approve (or reject) your CodePipeline manual approval steps.
+This project configures your IoT button to approve your CodePipeline manual approval steps.

-*This is currently a work in progress; nothing actually is working right now.*
+*This is currently a work in progress, things only kinda work now..*

 What's in the box
 ------